Written by: Tim Edison

 Campo Viejo Reserva wine

-Our first entry from Spain, Campo Viejo Reserva, is a delicious, approachable Tempranillo with smooth smoke, ripe fruit, and round tannins.
+The first entry from Spain, Campo Viejo Rioja Reserva, is a delicious, approachable Tempranillo with smooth smoke, ripe fruit, and round tannins.
 It's easy to drink with dominant dark red fruit flavors and a hint of oak/cedar.

 This full-bodied red goes beautifully with beef tenderloin, sausages, and veal.
 Still, the biggest treat comes in pairing it with lasagna, gnocchi, and pasta in red sauce, where the round tannins bring out the best in tomato, onion, and garlic sauces.